ThaSami/MapReduce/README.md

 ## presequites

-1- Linux OS
+1- Linux OS.

-2- Docker
+2- Docker.

-3- Docker-machine
+3- Docker-machine.

-4- Docker-compose
+4- Docker-compose.

-5- VirtualBox
+5- VirtualBox.

-6- Docker-Swarm
+6- Docker-Swarm.

-7- Java 1.8
+7- Java 1.8.

-8- JavaFx
+8- JavaFx.

 ## How to use it ?
 1- Number of Mappers : take int value, defines how many mapper's nodes (swarm/containers) to run mapper's function.